pelagios/pelagios.github.io/content/_partners/partner-project-buddhist-art.md

 category: semantic annotation
 ---

-Bringing together scholars, curators and Digital Humanities specialists to develop Linked Data methodologies for the study of Gandhāran art and Gandhāran Buddhism.
+Connecting specialists to develop Linked Data methodologies for the study of Gandhāran art and Buddhism.